The Fundamental Theorem on Symmetric Polynomials: History's First Whiff of Galois Theory

 \section{The two and three variable case}

-In this section we start to tackle the question of why any symmetric expression in the roots is expressible in the coefficients from the na\"ive point of view of the participants.
+In this section we begin to approach the question of why any symmetric expression in the roots is expressible in terms of the coefficients from the na\"ive point of view of the participants.
 It is natural to begin with the special cases in which the polynomial has just two and then three variables.
 The participants were able to cobble together proofs in these two cases over the course of two meetings.

 To start, let $p(x,y)$ be a polynomial which is symmetric in $x$ and $y$.
 We want to show that it can be expressed as a polynomial in $\sigma_1=x+y$ and $\sigma_2=xy$.
-Taking an arbitrary monomial $x^my^n$ which appears in $p(x,y)$, we will try to eliminate it by expressing it in terms of $\sigma_1$ and $\sigma_2$.
+Taking an arbitrary monomial $x^my^n$ which appears in $p(x,y)$, we will try to ``take care of it'' by expressing it in terms of $\sigma_1$ and $\sigma_2$.
 Renaming the variables if necessary, we can suppose that $m\geq n$.
 If $n>0$, then we can already write $x^my^n$ as $\sigma_2^nx^{m-n}$, so it suffices to deal with monomials of the form $x^n$.
 For this, note that the symmetry of $p(x,y)$ implies its conjugate monomial $y^n$ is also a term of $p(x,y)$, so we can deal with $x^n+y^n$ together.
-Now, we immediately recognize $x^n+y^n$ as the first and last terms of $\sigma_1^n=(x+y)^n$.
+Now, we recognize $x^n+y^n$ as the first and last terms of $\sigma_1^n=(x+y)^n$.
 Hence, we have that

 where $q(x,y)$ is a polynomial of degree $n-2$.
-In other words, we have shown that an induction on the degree of $p(x,y)$ will succeed.
+This shows that an induction on the degree of $p(x,y)$ will succeed.

 In the case of three variables, let $p(x,y,z)$ be a polynomial which is symmetric in $x,y,z$.
 We wish to express $p(x,y,z)$ as a function of $\sigma_1=x+y+z$, $\sigma_2=xy+xz+yz$, and $\sigma_3=xyz$.
 Again consider an arbitrary monomial $x^my^nz^p$ in $p(x,y,z)$, where for convenience we assume that $m\geq n\geq p$.
 If $p>0$ then we can write $x^my^nz^p$ as $\sigma_3^px^{m-p}y^{n-p}$, leaving a monomial with just two variables to deal with.
 In other words, we only need to treat monomials of the form $x^my^n$.
 Now, all of the conjugate monomials $x^nz^m$, $x^mz^n$, $x^nz^m$, $y^mz^n$ and $y^nz^m$ are also found in $p(x,y,z)$.
 In analogy to the two variable case, we now recognize that these are all terms of